spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/customer/manage-companies.md

 {% info_block warningBox "Company headquarters" %}

 Once a company is created, one business unit for it is created automatically.
 This business unit is the company's headquarters.
-To learn how to manage it and create more business units for the company, see [Managing company units](/docs/scos/user/back-office-user-guides/{{page.version}}/customer/company-account/managing-company-units.html).
+To edit it, see [Edit company units](/docs/scos/user/back-office-user-guides/{{page.version}}/customer/company-units/edit-company-units.html).

 {% endinfo_block %}